• Home

 To make it a little more challenging and increase fine motor skills, have them use tweezers when searching for the princesses.
 Sensory bins are a great hands-on tool for children to explore their world through senses and creative play.
 And they’re a lot of fun!

-Oobleck is really easy to make with basic household items:
+Here is how to make Oobleck with basic household items:

 • Add 2 cups of cornstarch to 1 cup of water